10 Tips to Protect Seniors from Being Scammed

 Scams are based on fear and urgency.
 Always take a little extra time to think it through and evaluate the legitimacy of what you are being asked to do.

-Scammers will often ask you to send them money with a wire transfer, money order, cryptocurrency, payment app, or gift card.
-Legitimate businesses will accept credit cards.
-Be suspicious of excuses for alternative forms of payment.
+Scammers often ask you to send them money via wire transfer, money order, cryptocurrency, payment app, or to pay them by purchasing gift cards.
+Be suspicious of demands for these alternative forms of payment.

-Often scams are presented as urgent situations requiring immediate action.
-If you receive threats or hostility for asking questions that’s a sign they are a scammer.
+Often, scams present themselves as urgent situations requiring immediate action.
+If you receive threats or hostility for asking questions, that’s a sign that the person is a scammer.

-Using computer software, scammers can make phone calls and emails that look like they're coming from legitimate companies, government organizations, or your local area code.
-Often it is best to ignore people that contact you uninitiated.
-At the very least avoid sharing private information.
-Looking up the organization's contact information and contacting them yourself is a safer option.
+Using computer software, scammers can make phone calls and emails that look like they’re coming from legitimate companies, government organizations, or your local area code.
+Often, it is best to ignore people who contact you uninitiated.
+At the very least, avoid sharing private information.
+It is safer to look up the organization’s contact information and contact them yourself.

-Also, scammers can pretend to be a social media connection for whom the victim does not know very well.
-A con artist could use a fake local number to text the victim.
-As the victim might only have the connection’s social media or work phone they might think the “connection” is contacting them from a personal cell phone.
+Also, scammers can pretend to be a social media connection who you don’t know very well.
+A con artist could use a fake local number to text you.
+As you may only have the connection’s social media or work phone, you might think the “connection” is contacting you from a personal cell phone.

-Con artists can sometimes pretend to be the government.
+Con artists can sometimes pretend to be the government or charities.
 Before making investments or online payments, be sure that you have confirmed that the organization is a legitimate business by asking for information about the company and checking that they are registered with the Better Business Bureau.
+Before giving money away, research charities on sites like Charity Navigator and CharityWatch.

-Con artists can try to get you to provide them with personal information like your Social Security number, account numbers, passwords, credit cards, or other identifying information which can be sold to fraudsters.
+Con artists can try to get you to provide them with personal information like your Social Security number, account numbers, passwords, credit cards, or other identifying information they sell to fraudsters.

 Don’t click on links in unsolicited emails, texts, or social media messages.

-Many online accounts let you turn on multifactor authentication.
-You may then need to enter a code that's sent to your phone or email, or that you generate with an app, before accessing your account.
-Enabling this extra security measure can keep scammers out of your accounts even if they get hold of your username and password.
+Many online accounts let you turn on multifactor authentication, which requires you to enter a code sent to your phone or email or generated with an app before accessing your account.
+Enabling this extra security measure can keep scammers out of your accounts even if they get ahold of your username and password.
+You may also wish to check your credit occasionally, particularly if you are concerned you may have already been scammed.
+The Federal Trade Commission offers helpful information online about obtaining free credit monitoring or reporting services.

-If you feel that you or someone you know may be a victim of elder abuse, there’s no need to be ashamed - it can happen to anyone.
-The faster you report the crime, the better chance you have of minimizing the consequences.
-Call this 24-hour, toll free, elder abuse hotline at the Massachusetts Executive Office of Elder Affairs at (800) 922-2275.
+If you feel that you or someone you know may be experiencing elder abuse, there’s no need to be ashamed — it can happen to anyone.
+The faster you report the crime, the better your chance of minimizing the consequences.
+If you live in Massachusetts, complete an online report at the Executive Office of Aging and Independence website or call their 24-hour, toll-free elder abuse hotline at (800) 922-2275.
+Many other states maintain their own elder abuse hotlines.
+To report scams and fraud, you can file a report with the Federal Trade Commission and the Massachusetts Attorney General’s Office.

 Financial exploitation is just one form of elder abuse.
 At Hebrew SeniorLife, we are committed to bringing attention to the issue of elder abuse and talking about it within our communities.
-Working together to recognize the signs and symptoms and take action, we can help seniors stay safe.
+Working together to recognize the signs and symptoms and take action, we can help older adults stay safe.

 Blog Topics